Tinram/MySQL/README.md

 ### Purpose

-PHP CLI script to extract a brief summary of table names and foreign keys from large schema files.
+PHP CLI script to extract a brief summary of table names and foreign keys from large unwieldy schema files.

 The optional keyword enables the script to search a large schema for keywords in table names (and table contents).